aymericzip/intlayer/docs/docs/intlayer_with_nextjs_en.md

-# Getting Started with Intlayer
+# Getting Started with Intlayer and Next.js

 Setting up Intlayer in a Next.js application is straightforward: